 10:27:10am – Smiles and “hurrahs”

-10:28am – The low defect count is because the release team are wrangling with some new seasonal release process and no-one can get anything built.
+10:28am – The low defect count is because the release team are wrangling with a new release process and no-one can get anything built.
 General feeling of disappointment floods around the room.

-10:36am – After more pointless defect stats, code measures and other illusions of productivity, the urge to throw paper is becoming increasingly strong.
-You now need the toilet.
-Badly.
+10:36am – After more pointless defect stats, code measures and other illusions of productivity, the urge to go to the toilet is high.

 10:45am – The PO announces, after checking emails on his phone, that the CEO has just had a sugar-shaker full of sugar dumped in their coffee and demands that the child responsible for this behavior steps forward.